 Case 1.
 60-year-old man with Myasthenia Gravis

 A 60-year-old gentleman with generalized MG was considered high risk for sternotomy.
 RATS thymectomy was performed using bipolar capsule-hugging dissection.
-Both phrenic nerves were preserved, blood loss was <10 mL, and the patient was extubated on table and discharged on day 3.
+Both phrenic nerves were preserved, blood loss was <10 mL, and the patient was extubated on the table and discharged on day 3.
 Robotic thymectomy is well established as safe and effective in MG, with shorter LOS and reduced morbidity compared to sternotomy. ⁷

 Case 2.
 22-year-old man with Mature Teratoma